Admissions > College

 Recommendations for Admissions

 Two recommendations are required to show the applicant’s Performance and add support to her application.
-Both forms must be received by the Admissions Office in sealed Assumption envelopes with the respective signatures over the envelope flaps.
+Both completed forms must be received by the Admissions Office through email, firstname.lastname@example.org.
 To qualify, applicant must be recommended without reservation by both principal and counselor/adviser.

 The principal’s recommendation form must show:

-A minimum GPA of 85% taken from the 1st to 4th year must be obtained to qualify for admission.
-An applicant who does not meet the minimum GPA for the two-years in Senior High School but meets the minimum scores required from the college admission tests and is recommended without reservation by both Principal and Counselor must be interviewed by the Admissions Head or the respective Department Chairperson in order to be reconsidered.
+A minimum GPA of 85% taken from the Grade 11 to 12 Report Cards must be obtained to qualify for admission.
+An applicant who does not meet the minimum GPA for the two-years in Senior High School and is recommended without reservation by both Principal and Counselor must be interviewed by the Admissions Head or the respective Department Chairperson in order to be reconsidered.
 All applicants reconsidered for admissions with a GPA below 85% shall automatically be put on a one-year academic probation status.